 We pride ourselves on our distinctive living-learning communities (LLCs), which offer students an opportunity to build stronger relationships with peers, staff, and faculty for a more enriching and engaged Babson experience.

-First year students have the opportunity to apply to live in Living Social Entrepreneurship, Living Entrepreneurship, Glavin Diversity Fellows or Glavin Global Fellows.
+First year students have the opportunity to apply to live in Living Social Entrepreneurship, Glavin Global Fellows, or the Family Entrepreneurship LLC.
+All First-Year LLCs are housed in Park Manor South.

 The LGBTQ+ Neighborhood